Join Diamond Crest Girl Scouts

 • Can my son or pre-schooler attend camp?

-• As a courtesy to our on-site adult staff members, we will offer an onsite childcare program for Pixies (coed, entering preschool, Pre-K or K) and Boys (entering grades 1-10) for a fee.
-The staff parent or guardian of the child must be onsite at camp for their child to attend either of these programs.
+• As a courtesy to our on-site adult volunteer staff members, we will offer an onsite program for Pixies (coed, entering preschool, Pre-K or K) and Boys (entering grades 1-10) for a fee.
+The volunteer staff parent or guardian of the child must be onsite at camp for their child to attend either of these programs.

 • What grade level should I enter for my camper?